jina-ai/jina/docs/chapters/remote/jinad.md

 ### Using Docker Images (Recommended)

 The simplest way to use `jinad` is via Docker.
-There is no need to worry about fluent installation.
+There is no need to worry about [`fluentd`](https://github.com/fluent/fluentd) installation.
 You only need to have [Docker installed](https://docs.docker.com/install/) first.

 In the command below, we use the tag `latest-daemon` which uses the latest release version of `jinad`.
 Of course, you can switch to other versions, and you can find all the available versions at [hub.docker.com](https://hub.docker.com/repository/docker/jinaai/jina/tags?page=1&ordering=last_updated&name=daemon).
 You can found more information about the versioning at [github.com/jina-ai/jina](https://github.com/jina-ai/jina/blob/master/RELEASE.md).